-Based on the results of the natural heritage and water body environmental studies, as identified above, constraints to development on the Project location include a 30-m setback from the average annual high water mark from two tributaries of Consecon Creek.
+Based on the results of the natural heritage and water body environmental studies, as identified above, constraints to development on the Project location include a 30-m setback from the average annual high water mark of three watercourses.
+One labelled Watercourse D is located in the northern portion of the Project location and two labelled Watercourse B and C are located to the southwest of the Project location.